 CAVENDISH NUCLEAR ACQUIRES MAGNOX AND RSRL COMPANIES

-Cavendish Nuclear today consolidated its position as the UK’s leading nuclear site management company when it completed the acquisition of Magnox Ltd and Research Reactor Sites Restoration Ltd in a joint venture with Fluor Corporation.
+Cavendish Nuclear today consolidated its position as the UK’s leading nuclear site management company when it completed the acquisition of Magnox Ltd and Research Sites Restoration Ltd in a joint venture with Fluor Corporation.

 Cavendish Fluor Partnership becomes the new parent body organisation of both companies, which are responsible for 12 nuclear sites in the UK.